-In further studies, it would be interesting to combine hypoxic preconditioning and melatonin pre-treatment and compare the results with melatonin alone.
-To date, one similar study was performed in the myocardium, where melatonin was demonstrated not to inhibit beneficial effect of ischemic preconditioning (Andreadou et al. 2004).
-This finding also illustrates the complexity of relations between oxidative stress mediated processes and antioxidant treatment.
+In further studies, it would be interesting to combine hypoxic preconditioning and melatonin pretreatment and compare the results with melatonin alone.
+A similar study was performed in the myocardium, where melatonin was demonstrated not to inhibit beneficial effect of ischemic preconditioning (Andreadou et al. 2004).
+This finding also illustrates the complexity of relations between oxidative stress-mediated processes and antioxidant treatment.

 To summarize, preconditioning by hypobaric hypoxia was not effective in our experiment.
 The changes may have been subtle and difficult to detect by our methods.
-Melatonin pre-treatment leads to a significant decrease in the number of severe lesions in the photothrombotic model of focal brain ischemia, with a proportionate increase in the number of semi-microscopically intact animals.
-This result is probably caused by diminished free radical mediated endothelial cell damage.
-However, the fact that severe lesions did occur in some melatonin pre-treated animals impugns a simple relation between antioxidant application and blocking of photothrombosis.
+Melatonin pretreatment leads to a significant decrease in the number of severe lesions in the photothrombotic model of focal brain ischemia, with a proportionate increase in the number of semimicroscopically intact animals.
+This result is probably caused by diminished free radical-mediated endothelial cell damage.
+However, the fact that severe lesions did occur in some melatonin-pretreated animals doubts a simple relation between antioxidant application and blocking of photothrombosis.